 The historical context of revelation

-(a) Scribes are to write down the deal correctly in best of their ability. (b) Borrowers or borrower’s legal representatives are given preference to describe the contract to the scribes.
-This recommendation would help the borrower to affirm his understanding of the contract and work as a reminder of the liabilities he is stepping in.
+(a) Scribes are to write down the deal correctly to the best of their ability. (b) Borrowers or borrower’s legal representatives are given preference to describe the contract to the scribes.
+This recommendation would help the borrower affirm his understanding of the contract and work to remind him of the liabilities he is stepping in.

 2. Witnesses need to be assigned

-The verse suggests securing two male or one male and two female witnesses in case of a future dispute.
+The verse suggests securing two male or one male and two female witnesses in a future dispute.